Idioms starting with the letter "G"

 go around in circles / go around and around: 1) to move around in a circle; 2) to talk about something without reaching an agreement or decision.

 - I hate going to management meetings!
-The meetings last two hours and our discussions just go around in circles.
+They always last two hours and the discussions go around in circles.

 - Instead of parking at the airport I told my wife to meet me outside.
 Unfortunately, I had to go around the airport in circles for 45 minutes because her plane was late.